pavannaik3009/IMDB_Reco/README.md

 It can be seen that there are no missing values as we cleaned the data.
 The number of unique values in each feature is found to be:

 <p align="center"><img width="650" alt="Screen Shot 2019-11-25 at 4 57 45 PM" src="https://user-images.githubusercontent.com/43712046/69585258-cb6a0e80-0fa4-11ea-89d9-7a0a421fd530.png"></p>

+The useful features for Natural Language processing are: **Movie Name, Director, Cast, Plot and Genre.** Thus, we drop all the other features.

 ## Recommender system